 What Is Reflux In Babies?

 Acid reflux is the abnormal backflow of acid from the stomach to the esophagus through the lower esophageal sphincter.
 The sphincter is a muscular valve that prevents stomach contents from flowing into the esophagus.
-As infants have a poorly-developed sphincter that opens abnormally, it leads to a reflux of stomach acid.
+Some infants have a poorly-developed sphincter that opens abnormally which leads to a reflux of stomach acid.

 Premature babies also suffer from GER as they have a poorly developed oesophageal valve (3).
-Reflux is quite common in full-term infants and some experts state that at least one in five infants experience GER at some point (4).
-Nevertheless, the American Academy of Paediatrics (AAP) states that GER in infants is normal and should not be a reason for worry (5).
+Reflux is quite common in full-term infants and some experts state that at least one in five infants experience GER at some point.
+Nevertheless, the American Academy of Paediatrics (AAP) states that GER in infants is normal and should not be a reason for worry (4).
+It generally settles down by 6-9 months of age.

 What Causes Acid Reflux In Babies?

-As you now know, reflux is caused by the abnormal opening of the lower oesophageal sphincter.
+As you now know, reflux is caused by the abnormal opening of the lower esophageal sphincter.
 It is the fundamental cause for GER, and certain conditions trigger the abnormal opening.

 - Older infants eat different kinds of food and some may cause reflux.
 For instance, chocolate, peppermint, and high-fat foods cause the sphincter to stay open for longer while tomatoes and citrus foods stimulate the stomach to produce more acid.
 Both such foods cause reflux.

 - Some congenital physical problems make the baby prone to GER.
-If the baby’s sphincter has a defect by birth, then the valve could be weak.
-Physical anomalies include problems in the angle at which the esophagus is attached to the stomach, diaphragm pressing against the stomach, or a hernia (6).
+If the baby’s sphincter is slightly weak, it can cause reflux.
+Physical anomalies include problems in the angle at which the esophagus is attached to the stomach, diaphragm pressing against the stomach, or a hernia (5).

 Once you know the cause, it is important to learn the ways to spot the condition.